-Volcano Infrasound and Seismology

 My work on volcanoes is primarily conducted through my role in the Alaska Volcano Observatory (AVO), where I also serve as the AVO Coordinating Scientist.
 AVO uses federal, state and university resources to monitor and study Alaska's hazardous volcanoes, forecast and record eruptive activity, and mitigate volcanic hazards to life and property.
 More information on how we use infrasound at AVO can be found here.

 I'm also a part of the Wilson Alaska Technical Center (WATC), which focuses on nuclear treaty monitoring.
 We operate and maintain multiple infrasound and seismic stations of the International Monitoring System (IMS) of the Comprehensive Nuclear Test-Ban-Treaty Organization (CTBTO).
 These arrays are located in Alaska, Washington, Wake Island, Midway Island, Diego Garcia, and Antarctica.
-WATC also studies infrasonic signals from large earthquakes, explosions, and many other sources.
+WATC studies infrasonic signals from explosions, large earthquakes, and many other sources.
+WATC also plays a central role in the recently formed GDNP UARC.

 Current students and postdocs